inspec/inspec/docs/dev/filtertable-internals.md

 ### FilterTable::Table

 This is the actual innards of the implementation.
-The Factory's goal is to configure a Table sublcass and attach it to the resource you are authoring.
+The Factory's goal is to configure a Table subclass and attach it to the resource you are authoring.
 The table is a container for the raw data your resource provides, and performs filtration services.

 ### FilterTable::ExceptionCatcher